Trail Blazers' Matisse Thybulle: Remains out Saturday

-Thybulle (ankle) has been ruled out for Saturday's game against the Suns.
+Thybulle (ankle) has been ruled out for Saturday's game against the Timberwolves.

-Thybulle won't make his season debut for the Trail Blazers on Saturday when the team hosts the Suns in Portland.
-There's no set timetable for his return to the floor as he continues to nurse a right ankle sprain.
+Thybulle is still dealing with a right ankle sprain, which has kept him from playing a single game for the Trail Blazers this season.
+The 26-year-old forward's next opportunity to make his season debut for Portland will come on Monday in Denver.

 More News